-To use a charger built into the truck you must first have access to an AC electrical outlet.
-To charge the batteries:

-- Turn the truck off.
-Do not disconnect the battery. - Use an extension cord less than 25 ft. long with a wire size of 16 AWG or heavier. - Plug one end of the extension cord into the charging socket on the console. - Plug the other end of the cord into the AC outlet. - Check the charging lights on the console.
+- To use a charger built into the truck you must first have access to an AC electrical outlet.
+To charge the batteries: - Turn the truck off.
+Do not disconnect the battery. - Use an extension cord less than 7.5 meters (25 ft) long, with a wire size of 16 AWG or heavier. - Plug one end of the extension cord into the charging socket on the console. - Plug the other end of the cord into the AC outlet. - Check the charging lights on the console.